 What if the Biological Parent is Abusive?

 If a grandparent can show that a parent is abusive, unfit, or incompetent, courts are far more willing to grant permissive (and in some cases permanent) rights to grandparents if it is in the best interest of the child.
 In addition, courts have been very willing to grant visitation rights during the divorce period.

 It is usually best to try to resolve grandparenting time problems amicably, as opposed to through the courts.
 It may be that the parent who is refusing access will be amenable to having the dispute mediated by a qualified professional.
 It is usually best to make litigation a last resort -- to be used only when all else has failed.

 Get Legal Help with Your Grandparent Visitation or Custody Case

 Child custody and visitation laws surrounding grandparents' rights are constantly changing in different states.
 If you're trying to determine the visitation and custody rights of grandparents, you should consider consulting a family law attorney for advice.
 A lawyer can assist you in understanding the laws in your state, determining the right approach to child custody and visitation, and, if needed, making your case to the court.
-Reach out to an attorney near you today and obtain a free initial evaluation of your case.
+Reach out to an experienced family law attorney near you today.